-- 1) Inadequate number of brood fish.
+- Inadequate number of brood fish.
 Cursory surveys indicate an annual run of 115 to 1,142 adults.
 These numbers are perhaps only 10% of the actual run, so 1,150 to 11,420 adults may annually spawn in the lake.
 (Mr. Ken Tarbox 17/ pers. comm., December 28, 1982).
 Approximately 7,667 sockeye adults are required annually for hatchery propagation, so the Stephan Lake stock would have to be increased, if this is possible, through hatchery propagation before enough adults would be available as brood for the upper Susitna River watershed.
 If the Stephan Lake stock is not increased, less juvenile sockeyes than planned would be planted in the upper Susitna River and the run would take many more years to reach a maximum. - 2) Stephan Lake is not as easily accessible as the Gulkana River.
-The only easy access to the lake is by fixed-wing aircraft or helicopter.
-Access via boat from Talkeetna is unknown and the distance is approximately 57 river miles. - 3) The IHN disease history for the Stephan Lake stock is unknown.
+The only access to the lake is by fixed-wing aircraft or helicopter.
+Access from Talkeetna is not possible by boat. - 3) The IHN disease history for the Stephan Lake stock is unknown.
 This stock may or may not be a viable candidate for transplanting into the upper Susitna River watershed.